-For those who qualify, WIC provides nutritious food at no cost, nutrition counseling, referrals for health care, breastfeeding support, and a list of grocery stores that will exchange WIC benefits for approved foods.
+For those who qualify, WIC provides nutrition and breastfeeding counseling, referrals for health care, and electronic benefits for nutritious foods that can be obtained at approved grocery stores that will exchange WIC benefits for approved foods.

 Positive Health Outcomes of Participating in WIC